Skip to main content

 As used in this chapter:

-(B) "Agricultural Area" means land that a political subdivision has identified in an adopted local comprehensive land use plan as significant for agriculture.
+(B) "Agricultural area" means land that a political subdivision has identified in an adopted local comprehensive land use plan as significant for agriculture.

-(C) "Agricultural District" means a tract, lot, or parcel of land that is enrolled with the county auditor as land devoted to agricultural use pursuant to Chapter 929. of the Revised Code.
+(C) "Agricultural district" means a tract, lot, or parcel of land that is enrolled with the county auditor as land devoted to agricultural use pursuant to Chapter 929. of the Revised Code.

-(E) "Agricultural Easement Value" means the difference between the fair market value of the property before and after the easement takes effect as determined by the department's points-based appraisal system, or a qualified appraiser if required by the director.
+(E) "Agricultural easement value" means the difference between the fair market value of the property before and after the easement takes effect as determined by the department's points-based appraisal system, or a qualified appraiser if required by the director.

-(F) "Agricultural Security Area" means an area of at least five hundred acres of contiguous land that is enrolled with the county commissioners and township trustees for a period of ten years and devoted to agricultural use pursuant to sections 931.01 to 931.09, 931.99, and 5709.28 of the Revised Code.
+(F) "Agricultural security area" means an area of at least five hundred acres of contiguous land that is enrolled with the county commissioners and township trustees for a period of ten years and devoted to agricultural use pursuant to sections 931.01 to 931.09, 931.99, and 5709.28 of the Revised Code.

-(G) "Application for Certification" means the act of a municipal corporation, county, township, soil and water conservation district or charitable organization submitting an application to the director demonstrating that it has the managerial, legal and financial expertise to operate a local agricultural easement purchase program and to share legal responsibility with the director to select, hold, monitor, supervise and enforce the provisions of an agricultural easement.
+(G) "Application for certification" means the act of a municipal corporation, county, township, soil and water conservation district, or charitable organization submitting an application to the director demonstrating that it has the managerial, legal, and financial expertise to operate a local agricultural easement purchase program and to share legal responsibility with the director to select, hold, monitor, supervise, and enforce the provisions of an agricultural easement.

-(H) "Application Property" means the land or lands that make up the holdings, on a single application, for which a matching grant is being sought in exchange for the sale of a perpetual agricultural easement.
+(H) "Application property" means the land or lands that make up the holdings, on a single application, for which a matching grant is being sought in exchange for the sale of a perpetual agricultural easement.

-(I) "Best Management Practices" means those farming methods generally accepted in the agricultural community as beneficial in conserving the productivity of farmland.
+(I) "Best management practices" means those farming methods generally accepted in the agricultural community as beneficial in conserving the productivity of farmland.

-(J) "Century Farm" means a farm recognized by the department which has maintained a farm or homestead in one family for at least one hundred years.
+(J) "Century Farm" means a farm recognized by the department which has maintained a farm or homestead in one family for at least one hundred consecutive years.

-(K) "Certified Local Sponsor" means an organization which has been approved in accordance with rule 901-2-07 of the Administrative Code.
+(K) "Certified local sponsor" means an organization which has been approved in accordance with rule 901-2-07 of the Administrative Code.

-(L) "Charitable Organization" means an organization that meets the federal taxation requirements outlined within division (B) of section 5301.69 of the Revised Code.
+(L) "Charitable organization" means an organization that meets the federal taxation requirements outlined within division (B) of section 5301.69 of the Revised Code.

 (M) "Contiguous" means any of the following: